Candidates vie for Pahrump area school board seat

 Those in the running include Don Rust, John Norvell, Mark Owens and Ray Grant, according to the Nye County Clerk’s office.

-Candidates that the Pahrump Valley Times was able to contact had platforms calling for an array of topics—from school safety and arming teachers to length of school days to finding ways to improve student test scores.
+Candidates have platforms calling for an array of topics—from school safety and arming teachers to length of school days to finding ways to improve student test scores.
 The field of candidates also comes from a wide variety of backgrounds, including education to technical fields and other industries.

 Floyd sat in the seat for three, four-year terms since 2006 as the Area III trustee and ran unopposed in the last two election cycles in 2014 and 2010.
 Area III contains Manse Elementary, Pahrump Valley High School and Rosemary Clarke Middle School within its boundaries.